Horror writing prompts to inspire writers who want to pen down spooky stories to get their creative juices flowing.

 Ghost Story Writing Prompts

-- This is an excellent prompt for writing about your experience in high school and you heard a voice in your head that told you to go downstairs because something terrible would happen if you didn’t go there immediately.
+- You heard a voice in your head that told you to go downstairs because something terrible would happen if you didn’t go there immediately.

 - A man is driving down the highway when he sees a car pull out in front of him.
 He swerves, narrowly missing the other vehicle, but crashing into something else—a wall.
 He gets out of his car and looks around to see what hit.
 He finds nothing but an empty field.
 The next day, he goes back to check again and finds that someone has put up a sign that says “Welcome to your new home.”